 Brunel rarely admitted defeat even in the face of monumental challenges.

-Take this lesson from him and learn it well.
+Take this lesson from him and use mistakes as a learning opportunity.
 You’re bound to encounter problems and set backs when making your railway, keep trying.
+(I’ve made just about every mistake in model making that can be made)

 If he’d accepted defeat England, and arguably the industrialised world, would be a different place than it us today!

-Lastly, Brunel was a natural publicist and never missed an opportunity to promote his railways; so take a hint from the master, let others see your railway.
-Send me photograph via Twitter or emai pictures to me and I’ll share them here.
+Lastly, Brunel was a natural publicist and never missed an opportunity to promote his railways; so take a hint from the master, let others see your railway and share photos and videos of your layout with the MRE community.

 In the memory of Isambard Kingdom Brunel, April 9th, 1806 – September 15th 1859.